RibhuNoodleBoodle/FlutterQRCamera/README.md

 # QR Camera

-Has the ability to scan QR Camera from camera and from gallery
+Has the ability to scan QR from camera and from gallery

 ## Getting Started